JeremiahBTech12/Azure-Cost-Visibility-Dashboard/README.md

 | project resourceGroup, location

 - Click Run Query to verify it works, then click Done Editing

-- Click + Add → Add metric → select your subscription → choose Cost Management as the resource type
-- Click Save → give the workbook a name like Cost Visibility Dashboard → select your resource group → click Apply
+Save the workbook as Cost Visibility Dashboard within your resource group.
+From there, you can expand the dashboard with additional queries to meet your reporting needs, such as cost by tag, spending trends over time, or resource counts by service.
+For this project, I included query visualizations for Resource Groups, Resources, and Services, providing a clear breakdown of where subscription costs are being incurred.

 Your workbook is now saved and accessible from the Workbooks section of Azure Monitor any time you open the portal.